 There is a simple equation when it comes to weight loss; calories in must be less than calories out.
 However, this calorie deficit should only be small and should be achieved by a slight reduction in overall food intake in combination with becoming more active – not by cutting out certain foods or entire food groups.
 In fact, the main reason fad diets do lead to some initial weight loss, is simply because when you cut out certain foods/food groups, you end up reducing your overall calorie intake – it is nothing to do with any ‘magic’ formula of food combining or avoiding.

 To maintain a healthy weight, you will need to stick to a healthy diet and lifestyle for the rest of your life.
 It takes time to develop new healthy habits and some effort initially.
+You can also start by substituting your coffee with quality coffee which can be better for your health, you can learn more about it right here.
 Unlike the false promises of fad diets, this is not something you can do in a couple of weeks or a month.
 Making small, gradual, achievable changes over time is the way to adopt new habits that you will keep in your life for good.
 And remember these changes should be about being healthy as well as losing weight.